-Operating expenses are salaries, income tax, etc and incomes include cash received from customers and other sources by our company.
+Operating expenses are salaries, income tax, etc. Incomes include cash received from customers and other sources.

-Investing activities are the acquisition and disposal of long-term assets and other investments that are not included in cash equivalents.
+Investing activities are the acquisition and disposal of long-term assets.
+It also includes other investments that are not cash equivalents.

-Just as we did in Operating activities, Net Cash Flow from Investment can be calculated by deducting Investment expenses from Investment incomes.
+Similar to Operating activities, you can calculate Net Cash Flow from Investment by deducting Investment expenses from incomes.

-Investment expenses like the purchase of property, Loans, etc and incomes like cash received from property sold, principal amounts of loan, etc are considered.
+Investment expenses like the purchase of property, Loans, etc. Incomes like cash received from property sold, principal amounts of loan, etc are considered.